Adity-star/Complete-DataScience-Guide/CheatSheets/README.md

 # Stacking

 **Stacking** is an ensemble learning technique that combines multiple models (often of different types) to make predictions.
 Unlike bagging or boosting, which aggregate the predictions using simple methods like voting or averaging, stacking trains a meta-model to combine the predictions of individual models in a more complex way.

-## How Stacking Works:

-1. **First Layer (Base Learners)**:
-   - In the first layer, multiple different models (base learners) are trained on the original training dataset.
-These models can be any type of machine learning model (e.g., decision trees, support vector machines, neural networks).

-2. **Meta-features Creation**:
-   - Once the base learners are trained, they are used to make predictions on a held-out validation subset of the original dataset.
-These predictions are treated as new features (meta-features) for the second layer.

-3. **Second Layer (Meta-model)**:
-   - A new model, called the meta-model or meta-learner, is trained on the meta-features created by the first layer.
-This meta-model learns how to combine the predictions from the base learners.

-4. **Prediction**:
-   - During inference (testing or deployment), the base models make predictions, and these predictions are passed to the meta-model to generate the final output.

-## Steps in Stacking:

-1. **Split the data**: The training set is split into two subsets: one for training the base models and one for generating meta-features.
-A common approach is to use k-fold cross-validation for this.
-2. **Train base models**: Train multiple base models (learners) on the first subset of the data.
-3. **Generate meta-features**: Use the base models to generate predictions on the second subset, treating these predictions as new features.
-4. **Train the meta-model**: Train a new model (typically a simpler model like logistic regression or linear regression) on the meta-features created by the base models.
-5. **Make final prediction**: During testing, the base models generate predictions, and these predictions are fed into the trained meta-model to make the final prediction.

 ## Key Points about Stacking: